jrgleason/psql-getting-started/labs/creating_local_instance.md

 10. Although postgres is setup and working, we have not mapped some properties we need to access it through the command line.
 We will use this for functionality such as importing SQL scripts in later labs.

   a.
 OSX

     1. Open a terminal
     2. Edit your `.bash_profile` file with `vi ~/.bash_profile`

       a.
 There is an existing .bash_profile

         1. Type `shift+g` to get to the bottom
-                2. Type `o` to start a new cursor on the last line
+        1. Type `o` to start a new cursor on the last line

-            b.
+      a.
 There is no existing file

         1. Type `i` this should provide you with a cursor to type

     5. Type `export PATH=$PATH:/Library/PostgreSQL/10/bin`
     6. Hit `esc` then `:wq` this should close you out of vi
     7. Close and reopen terminal
     8. Make sure it worked by typing in `psql` it should now be able to find the command.

   a.
 Windows

       1. Open the windows menu
       2. Right click on Computer and select properties